 Gopalgad fort located about 11 kms from Guhagar bus depot is a fort in ruins overlooking the sea.
 Although not open to tourists at this point in time the views from the hill top with the walls of the fort next to you itself is great.
 The Anjanvel lighthouse and the Talkeshwar temple is just about a kilometer from Gopalgad fort.
 The lighthouse is open between 3-5 pm.

-Gopalgad fort is a fort which was built on the banks of Vashishti creek for the protection of Dabhol an ancient port city which also finds its mention by the famous geographer from ancient Greece Ptolemy.
+Gopalgad fort built in Guhagar on the banks of Vashishti creek for the protection of Dabhol an ancient port city which also finds its mention by the famous geographer from ancient Greece Ptolemy.
 The fort now is in ruins with some of its walls crumbling.
 There is a well in the fort almost at the centre around which there are remnants of an erstwhile palace.
 Some canon balls can be seen in the fort.
-There is a private Mango orchard in the fort
+Currently there is a private Mango orchard in the fort